Garfield: Caught in the Act: Art

 All the sprites and hand-drawn animation in Garfield: Caught in the Act were created by Jim Davis and the artists at Paws, while Sega Interactive transposed the sketches lent by the studio into pixel art graphics, with Fernie stating that the person who did the process was a subcontractor.
 The game drew inspiration from Davis' 1984 book Garfield: His 9 Lives.
 Davis noted that the concept for his book allowed them to portray Garfield as more "kinetic" than his usual newspaper strip character, facilitating the book's adaptation into an hour-long TV special, and reasoned that a similar premise would allow a more effective translation of Garfield into the video game medium.
 Davis also stated he was responsible for creating both the cover art and the introduction sequence.

 Release

 Garfield: Caught in the Act was first released for the Sega Genesis in 1995 with six levels.
 This version was also distributed in Brazil by Tectoy.
 A port for the Sega 32X, called Garfield in TV Land, was planned but ultimately cancelled.

+The Game Gear version was developed by Novotrade International and released alongside the Genesis version.
+It includes two additional levels, one of which appears in The Lost Levels ("Bonehead the Barbarian") and one which is original ("Slobbin Hood").
+There is only one type of bonus stage (accessed by finding an icon of Arlene's face in each level), in which the player must wreck everything in Jon's living room within a time limit to get an extra life.
+Garfield does not have different outfits in each level, and the attacks are the same in all levels (his close-range is a punch, and the projectile are stones).
+There are no invincibility items.
+In the between-level segments, Garfield does not take damage from the obstacles; instead, they teleport him back to the start of that segment.
+Like the Genesis original, the Game Gear version was also distributed in Brazil by Tectoy.